Testare/bevy_query_ext/README.md

 There are type aliases for most valid compositions of these types.
 For example, `type AsDerefCopied<T> = Copied<AsDeref<T>>`.

+# Note about destructors and Entity components

+A common use case the author has had is having components that dereference to entities.
+But using `AsDerefCopied` in long tuple-queries can lead to you getting entities mixed up since they are no longer type-protected.
+It is better in these cases to make the dereference fields public and use destructuring assignments if possible.
+For instance, if your component was `pub struct PointsTo(Entity)`, you can get the value using something like `for (&PointsTo(points_to), <..>) = query.iter()` instead.

+This is also not a problem for derived queries with named fields.

 # Note on limitations of composition